-- Engager: Will be posting and/or replying and/or liking, but also receives replies and likes in a (roughly) equal amount.
+- Engager: Will be posting and/or replying and/or reacting, but also receives replies and reactions in a (roughly) equal amount.

-- Responder: Tends to reply to others (or clicks 'like'), but post significantly less.
+- Responder: Tends to reply to others (or clicks 'like'), but posts significantly less.

 - Observer: Interacts less than once every 2 weeks.

 In the sections below we go into much deeper detail about each one.

 The ‘Engager’ persona is calculated as a balance of all contributions made against responses received.
 Contributions include posts, replies, and reactions made, while responses are replies and reactions received.

 According to the research on the positive collaborative behaviours that contribute to superior performance, the balance of give-receive is a key indicator.
 In his book “Social Physics” , MIT’s Sandy Pentland identifies the team members associated with high performing teams have a balance of give and receive in their interactions.
 Pentland was also able to identify the nature of the interactions as being short, sharp and frequent.
 For high performing teams, relationships have matured to the point where tacit knowledge exchanges do not require extensive explanations and justifications.
 Average message length could capture this dynamic though we have yet to implement this.